sanjay-ji/sanjay-ji.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching Assitant"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "SGSITS, Indore, Electrical Engineering Department"
-date: 2014-01-01
+date: 2015-01-01
-location: "City, Country"
+location: "Indore, India"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Taught students in the Microprocessor 8085 Lab.
+Experiments included writing programs for 8085 microprocessor in assembly language, converting that program into HEX codes and then feeding those HEX codes into the 8085 microprocessor kit.
+The 8085 microprocessor kit comprised of keypads to feed in the HEX code and any input to 8085, and an LCD display to display the output.
 Heading 1
 ======